Childhood and Youth

 Bio

-Dr Chattell teaches across the level 6 courses at South Devon University Centre and leads the dissertation modules for Childhood and Youth Studies and Social and Therapeutic Interventions.
+Dr Chattell teaches across the level 6 courses at University Centre South Devon and leads the dissertation modules for Childhood and Youth Studies and Social and Therapeutic Interventions.

 He has been a researcher and teacher trainer in China, developing teacher training programmes focused on creativity in Education.